 A call option gives the buyer the right, but not the obligation, to purchase an underlying asset at a predetermined strike price on or before the expiry date.
 The buyer pays a premium to acquire this right, while the seller (called the writer) receives the premium and assumes the obligation to sell if the buyer exercises the option.
 Call options may be suitable for investors who expect prices to rise.

-How does call option work?
+How does the call option work?

 If the market price of the underlying asset rises above the strike price, the call buyer can exercise the option to buy at the lower strike price and potentially sell at the higher market price, earning a profit equal to the difference between market and strike price minus the premium paid (before accounting for transaction costs, taxes, and other fees which will reduce actual returns).
 If the market price stays below or equal to the strike price, the buyer typically lets the option expire worthless, losing only the premium paid.
 In that case, the seller keeps the premium as profit.